shammun/ocean_potential_temperature_density/README.md

 ## Introduction

-This app can calculate Seawater Potential Temperature, Density, Potential Density, Density Anomaly, and Static Stability if you upload a csv file with three columns "salinity", "temperature", and "pressure".
-It also plots some of them first in a single plot and second, in a multiple plot.
+This app can calculate seawater potential temperature, density, potential density, density anomaly (sigma-tee), and static stability if you upload a csv file with three columns "salinity", "temperature", and "pressure".
+It also plots some of them in a single plot and some in a multiple plot.

 ## Installation